 Comparisons: Ronbus Quanta and Bread & Butter Loco

-V-Sol undercuts on price while landing close in spin and forgiveness; Quanta swings a touch cleaner; Loco still feels like the sledge when weighted up.
+V-Sol undercuts on price while staying in the same cross-shopping conversation for spin and forgiveness; Quanta swings a touch cleaner; Loco still feels like the sledge when weighted up.

 ModelStreet PriceFaceCore FeelBest For

-Bread & Butter LocoMid+Raw CFExplosive with massPower-skewed hitters
+Bread & Butter LocoMid+ (Not confirmed here)Raw CFExplosive with massPower-skewed hitters

 My court notes: The Quanta’s stock swing feels inherently tidy, like it tracks the ball a hair straighter on flick volleys, but it demands a higher swing speed to generate its best power – a trade-off the Pro solves with its built-in pop.
 The Loco, once taped into the high-8.5-ounce range, hits like a freight train but asks more of your wrist and elbow, which is why it’s not a beginner recommendation.
-The V-Sol gives you two faces of the same coin – and it’s the cheaper coin that still buys premium court behaviors.
-If you’re watching every cent, the V-Sol is the better-rounded purchase that gets you 95% of the way to the Boomstik feel.
+The V-Sol gives you two faces of the same coin – and it’s a budget-friendly coin that can still buy you premium-feeling behaviors in the right hands.
+If you’re watching every cent, the V-Sol can be the more compelling value play, especially if you already know whether you want crisp counters (Pro) or calmer absorption (Power).
+If you like that “connected” feel category, the V-Sol can land in a familiar zone for players who also enjoy the Boomstik style of response.

 Customization, weighting, and injury awareness

-Both models scale up nicely with 6–20 g of edge/handle weight; Power benefits most from tail weight; protect your elbow with grip and balance choices.
+Both models can scale up well with 6–20 g of edge/handle weight; Power often benefits most from tail weight; protect your elbow with grip and balance choices.

-You can’t just slap a grip and some tape on your new paddle and call it customized; that’s amateur hour.
+You can’t just slap a grip and some tape on your new paddle and call it customized.
 True customization is an evolving process, a dialogue between your body and the paddle over a full season.
 You’ll start by tail-weighting the Power or edge-weighting the Pro to fine-tune the swing speed, but as your technique sharpens – or as the miles rack up on your elbow – you need to be ready to adjust.
-Players often jump 2-3 grams in total weight over six months just to maintain that heavy-ball feeling as their stroke mechanics mature and they seek more plow-through against higher-speed opponents.
-This gradual tuning process is especially critical when dealing with potential injuries, ensuring that you’re shifting the shock absorption profile (by thickening the grip or moving the balance point) and not just increasing the risk of tendonitis for a few extra mph on your serve.
+Many players end up nudging total weight upward over time to keep that “heavy ball” feeling against faster opponents, but the smarter move is to tune balance (grip thickness, tail weight, and where tape lives) so you’re shifting the shock profile instead of just adding strain for a few extra mph on serve.

 Quick customization checklist

-• Tail-weight 5–10 g under the cap for steadier hands speed.
+• Tail-weight 5–10 g under the cap for steadier hands speed (starting point).

-• Regrip to 4.25 in if you death-grip; softer grip reduces shock.
+• Regrip to 4.25 in if you death-grip; softer grip reduces shock (guidance).

 Let’s tell the truth about elbows.
-If you’ve battled tenderness, the V-Sol’s calmer Power build plus a slightly thicker grip and a smidge of tail weight is a kinder setup – the softer core filters out more high-frequency vibration than the Pro.
+If you’ve battled tenderness, the V-Sol’s calmer Power build plus a slightly thicker grip and a smidge of tail weight tends to feel like a kinder setup – the softer, muted response can make hard exchanges feel less “sharp” than the Pro.
 If your joint is healthy and you live to pounce on counters, the Pro’s snappier timing is addictive, but make sure your grip isn’t too thin, forcing you to squeeze harder than necessary.

 Foam cores change timing windows and feel; they don’t guarantee improved results unless your mechanics fit the profile.